monstergdc/Mandelbrot-Lazarus/README.md

 # Mandelbrot-Lazarus
-Sample Mandelbrot fractal generator in Lazarus (should be crossplatform).
+Mandelbrot fractal example - generator in Lazarus (should be crossplatform).
 World needs more fractals in more languages.